 The rich tapestry of Indian languages and literature also adds to their charm.
 Authors can use local idioms, proverbs, and storytelling techniques that have been passed down through generations.
 This gives the love stories a deeper, more rooted feel.
 For instance, novels might be set against the backdrop of a particular festival or ritual that is an integral part of Indian life.

-One of the must - read Indian novels is 'The God of Small Things' by Arundhati Roy.
-It beautifully weaves the story of a family in Kerala, exploring themes of caste, love, and loss.
-Another is 'Midnight's Children' by Salman Rushdie, which is a magical realist take on India's independence and the generations that followed.
-'A Suitable Boy' by Vikram Seth is also great, as it delves into post - independence India through the search for a suitable boy for a young woman in a large and complex family.
+One must - have Indian novel is 'The God of Small Things' by Arundhati Roy.
+It beautifully weaves a story of family, love, and the caste system in Kerala.
+Another is 'Midnight's Children' by Salman Rushdie.
+It tells the story of India's transition to independence through the lives of children born at midnight on the day of independence.
+And 'A Suitable Boy' by Vikram Seth is also great.
+It's a long and detailed exploration of post - independence India through the search for a suitable boy for a young woman.